What Kind of Foundation Does Your Mattress Need?

 Latex is naturally anti-microbial, hypo-allergenic, and resistant to dust mites, so unless you’re allergic to natural latex, mattresses that are made of latex are the healthiest choice for you.

 Slatted Wood Bases and Metal Wire Grid Bases for Latex Mattresses

-Just like with memory mattresses, latex models required a strong and solid base to hold both the weight of the mattress itself as well as the people sleeping on it.
-It’s a common knowledge that latex mattresses tend to be a lot heavier than most types mattresses due to the nature of their structure, especially natural latex.
-The surface has to be strong enough and the gaps are not too big to make sure the mattress doesn’t sink through it.
+Latex mattresses tend to be a lot heavier than most other types of mattresses, so the base has to be strong enough and the gaps should not be too big to make sure the mattress doesn’t sink through them.

-Slatted Wood Base – Ventilation is crucial to latex mattresses as well to reduce the risk of moisture which can possibly lead to mold, mildew, and even dust mites.
-The slats need to be no more than 3 inches, preferably 2 inches away from each other for stronger and more even support.
+Slatted Wood Base – Ventilation is crucial when it comes to latex mattresses.
+It helps reduce the risk of moisture which can possibly lead to mold, mildew, and even dust mites.
+The slats need to be no more than 3 inches, preferably 2 inches apart from each other for better and more even support.

 - Not flexible (or very little if it is).

 - Narrow gaps between the grids.

 - Comes with a strong fabric screwed on top of the grid system to ensure a flat surface for even support.

 Do you think your latex mattress could go well with some of the high quality adjustable bases?
 Click here and find out which one would be the best.

 4. Best Foundations for Airbeds